Table of Contents

 Defining Zero Balance

-Zero balance refers to a financial state where there are no outstanding debts or funds remaining in an account.
+A zero balance refers to a financial state where there are no outstanding debts or funds remaining in an account.
 It signifies the absence of liabilities or assets, resulting in a neutral or balanced financial position.
-Zero balance can manifest in various contexts, including bank accounts, credit cards, loans, and other financial instruments.
+It can manifest in various contexts, including bank accounts, credit cards, loans, and other financial instruments.

 Zero Balance in Different Financial Contexts